Pastew/pastew.github.io/index.md

 * Ender-3 used for 3D printing.

 This project was done by two people in 48 hours.
-We got a <span style="color:#FFD700">**first place prize**</span> for this game and we are super happy about it, especially there was about 150 other people, (~40 teams) there.
+We got a <span style="color:#FFD700">**first place prize**</span> for this game and we are super happy about it, especially there were about 150 other people, (~40 teams) there.
 I was responsible for designing, 3D printing, coding custom controller, coding gameplay (Unity, C#, Arduino) while my friend was implementing microphone usage and doing the design, visual and audio assets.

 * More information and source code:  [https://github.com/Pastew/krakjam2020](https://github.com/Pastew/krakjam2020)